 We invite you to experience the rewards of a welcoming environment where you can expect to be listened to, understood, and delighted with the outcome.
 Dr. Torgerson is here to help empower you to make the changes you desire to lead a truly beautiful life.

 A recent software upgrade called Ultherapy Amplify now affords a more comfortable procedure.
 While comfort thresholds vary from patient to patient, most patients now report that the procedure is quite tolerable.
 If and when any discomfort does occur, it happens while the ultrasound energy is being delivered.
 This sensation is temporary and is a positive signal that the collagen-building process has been initiated.
 At our Toronto Cosmetic Surgery Clinic, we take measures to make the experience as pleasant as possible, such as premedication and a topical numbing agent.
 Patients tell us they leave comfortable and excited about the Ulthera benefits to come.

 Patients treated with Ultherapy still have fresh young collagen after a year’s time following the procedure, but skin continues to age.
 Future touch-up treatments with Dr. Torgerson can help keep pace with the aging process, which varies by individual.

-In Toronto, patients can expect to pay between $1,000 and $5,000, depending upon the areas being treated.
+In Toronto, patients can expect to pay between $750 and $4,750, depending upon the areas being treated.
 Ultherapy meets the demand for something between skin creams and surgery.
 A complimentary consultation at our Toronto Facial Cosmetic office with Dr. Torgerson can give you a quote tailored specifically to you and your needs.